 Neighborhood Stabilization Impact: Considering the need for good jobs, the abundant blighted vacant land in our neighborhoods and the market potential of locally grown flowers to positively impact the economics, social dynamics and environment of the community, it makes sense that a community-operated cut flower business can be an excellent way to help revitalize a neighborhood.

-By transforming blighted land into beautiful and productive landscapes, not only do we bust blight, but we simultaneously create places of sanctuary that can draw the community together.
+By transforming blighted land into beautiful and productive landscapes, not only do we bust blight, we simultaneously create places of sanctuary that can draw the community together.
 We aim to create sanctuary gardens where people can take pause to appreciate the beauty of nature and enrich their souls.
 Replacing blighted lots with beauty and providing the opportunity for residents to engage cohesively in meaningful work, can potentially benefit everyone.

 Community Impact: Detroit Abloom is a cut flower business that holds sustainability – economic, environmental and social – as long-term goals of the community.
 We invite everyone into a discussion of how we can build a business that can benefit the community in every way possible.
 An expert says, “The social impact of gardens can be particularly pronounced when blighted lots requiring city maintenance are transformed into places of beauty that foster safe places for neighborhood interaction, decision-making, problem-solving, creativity and celebration.”

 Our recently installed hoop house at 305 Newport is an outdoor classroom where we regularly offer gardening workshops and tours.
 People are also welcome to make arrangements with us to use the hoop house to germinate their seedlings and over-winter their dahlia tubers in our underground root cellar.

 Looking towards the future, one core goal of Detroit Abloom is to educate and inspire young people about local flower production, marketing, community leadership and environmental stewardship by involving them in all aspects of the flower business.